 If you are wondering why Poland is in the 3rd place and you are interested in outsourcing Polish developers, make sure to read the blog post “Reasons why you should choose Poland for outsourcing IT”!

 Time efficiency?
 Yes, you read it correctly.
 You might be wondering: how come, if the teams are located in different parts of the world and there is a major time zone difference?
 Well, you can speed up the development process when the two teams work individually on their assigned tasks and have it all planned well.
-However, the communication becomes challenging when you want to schedule meetings, your teams have different work ethics or when you can’t fully understand each other e.g. due to language barriers.
+However, the communication becomes challenging when you want to schedule meetings, your teams have different work ethics, or when you can’t fully understand each other e.g. due to language barriers.

-This type of software development becomes increasingly popular, as the technology for developers working remotely is getting more advanced and each day there is a bigger need for using high-quality, more complex softwares.
+In 2007, when outsourcing began to develop more intensively, as many as 66% of surveyed clients in the PWC Global Outsourcing Survey 2007 indicated a clear preference for nearshore outsourcing compared to offshore.
+However, this type of software development becomes increasingly popular, as the technology for developers working remotely is getting more advanced and each day there is a bigger need for using high-quality, more complex softwares.
 Additionally, the COVID-19 pandemic has shown many of us that physical interaction is not necessary to work effectively, which encouraged companies to try out offshoring services.

 What do the costs depend on?